Docker Setup

 Multi-Container Setup

-Create a docker-compose.yml
+Create a docker-compose.yml for complex deployments:

 version: '3.8'